writethedocs/www/docs/conf/au/2017/venue.rst

 Bring your own (BYO) food
 ***************************

-Instead of having a lunch at the venue, we will head to the closest cafe's, pub or half a dozen places (including a few that cater to various dietary requirements).
+Instead of having a lunch at the venue, we will head to the closest cafe/s, pub or half a dozen places (including a few that cater to various dietary requirements).
 Melbourne has a great coffee culture and there are at least 2-3 really good cafe's within a 10 min walk that can cater to your caffeine needs.

 Restrooms